top of page

 A Maasai girl playing outside

 3. EVERYTHING IS CONNECTED One day, I was hiking in the Ngorongoro Conservation Area with my Maasai friend.
-While I was watching and taking pictures of those beautiful highlands, their vibrant colors, trees, thorn bushes, forest shadows, and their light interplay, at the same time, my Maasai friend was observing plants as he saw an enormous medicine bank that can cure countless diseases, from malaria to nausea.
+While I was watching and taking pictures of those beautiful highlands, their vibrant colors, trees, thorn bushes, forest shadows, and light interplay, my Maasai friend was observing plants as he saw an enormous medicine bank that could cure countless diseases, from malaria to nausea.

-When I can barely name an Acasia tree, he can tell which of many species of Acasia it is and what diseases it can cure.
-He knows the plants, the trees, and the landscape like his own pocket.
+When I can barely name an Acacia tree, he can tell which of many species it is and what diseases it can cure.
+He knows the plants, trees, and landscape like his own pocket.
 I understood that he sees biodiversity when I see just beautiful scenery.
 When I perceive something extraordinary, he sees something essential.
 When I talk about nature, he talks about Mother Earth.

 Our relationship with nature is different.
 In Western culture, we go "out" to nature to relax, but Maasai live within nature.
 Western concept of nature conservation is based on thinking that nature is something separate from human beings that needs to be protected, like national parks.
 But for the Maasai, people belong to nature.

-Indigenous people have this unique relationship with nature that we are losing in the Western world.
-We might lose our planet if we don't value the indigenous wisdom and their unique skills to protect biodiversity.
-The third lesson was I learned what a holistic nature relationship is, where people are part of nature.
+Indigenous people have a unique relationship with nature that we are losing in the Western world.
+We might lose our planet if we don't value indigenous wisdom and their unique skills to protect biodiversity.
+In the third lesson, I learned what a holistic nature relationship is, where people are part of nature.

 Maasai, Ngorongoro, Ngorongoro Crater